encodeous/boss-elections/README.md

 2. To allow certain students to vote, paste in their GAPPS student ID (not including the email address, just the number) in the “Student No.” column of the "Allowed Students" tab.
    ![img.png](Images/img2.png)
 3. The form is now ready and should be tested before use.
 Follow the testing procedure outlined in *2.1*.
 4. Once the responses/ballots have been recorded, press the "Count Ballots" button under "BOSS Election" in the toolbar.
+It may ask you to authorize, click accept. **Make sure the script is only able to access the current spreadsheet, otherwise it is a sign that the script has been tampered with, and you should not use it.**
 ![img.png](Images/img3.png)
 5. The results should be recorded in a new tab called "Results".
 ![img.png](Images/img4.png)